OpsCompass/docs/install/manual_aws_install.md

 }
 ```

-## AWS Setup Process in OpsCompass
+## AWS Setup Process in OpsCompass:
 * Click on the link the email from OpsCompass and `Create an Account`

 * Click `Add Account` at the bottom of the dashboard in OpsCompass.